Date of Next Course: 7, 8 and 14 December 2021

 "Exactly what I was hoping for - very thought provoking and helpful for our ASC accreditation work."

-The aim of this one day extension course is to provide teachers and health professionals, who have a basic understanding of sensory processing difficulties, with the skills needed to apply that understanding to the everyday difficulties that children and adults with autism experience in different settings.
+The aim of this three day online extension course is to provide teachers and health professionals, who have a basic understanding of sensory processing difficulties, with the skills needed to apply that understanding to the everyday difficulties that children and adults with autism experience in different settings.
 This course will further develop participant’s knowledge base including the neuroscience of sensory processing, and the ability to apply this knowledge to set up more complex strategies, both for individuals as well as whole school/curriculum (and other setting) strategies.
-There will be a practical session in the large sensory room at The Space Centre.

 This course is suitable for SENCOs, class teachers and staff supporting children with autism in schools.

 The course is suitable for health care professionals working with children and adults with autism (eg physiotherapists, occupational therapists, speech and language therapists, school nurses, nursery nurses, psychologists).